 - Colon cancer,

-- Prostate cancer, and also
+- Prostate cancer, and

 - Pancreatic cancer.

-One of the randomized clinical post-marketing trials that Pfizer was required to perform as a part of the FDA approval process was Study A3921133.15 This study started in 2014 and is ongoing.
+Study A3921133 – one of the randomized clinical post-marketing trials that Pfizer was required to perform as a part of the FDA approval process – shows that Xeljanz increases the likelihood of developing a blood clot in the lungs.
+This study started in 2014 and is ongoing.

 Moreover, 45 patients who took the twice-daily 10 mg Xeljanz dose passed away, while only 25 of the patients who took TNF blockers passed away.
-Pfizer admitted that this was a “statistically and clinically important difference.”
+Pfizer admitted that this was a “statistically and clinically important difference.”6

 WARNING: SERIOUS INFECTIONS, MORTALITY, MALIGNANCY AND THROMBOSIS